architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

 ## `@tables` to persist data

 The Architect `@tables` pragma gives our project access to DynamoDB so we can save and retrieve orders.
-We can even create "secondary global indexes" with `@tables-indexes`.
+We can even create "Global Secondary Indexes" with `@tables-indexes`.

-### Configure key schema
+### Configure keyed schema

 First, let's declare our data schema's important keys in our project manifest (`app.arc`), these are the fields, or partition keys, that will be indexed for queries and sorting: